 You must keep all the information about your business, such as sales, expenses, wages and salaries.
 It allows the Canada Revenue Agency (CRA) to audit the evidence and confirm the profit you’re reporting is accurate, if they need to.

-For more visit the business records section of the CRA site.
+For more information on visit the Starting a business section of the CRA site.

 Most businesses need to register their name.
 It differs from region to region – for example, if you operate a business in Quebec, you have to register with the enterprise register and declare your organization's legal form.